High Protein Fajita Bowl

 Notes

-This doesn’t look like the prettiest dish, probably because I covered it in melted vegan cheese (which was delicious btw), and didn’t show off the cooked veggies that are lurking underneath, but if you’re looking for a tasty high-protein, fiber-filled meal, this one is perfect!
-This high-protein fajita bowl recipe is super easy to make; it takes less than 30 minutes total!
+If you’re looking for a tasty high-protein, fiber-filled meal, this High Protein Fajita Bowl is perfect!
+It’s super easy to make and takes less than 30 minutes total!
 It’s also pretty versatile, because you can add whatever veggies and beans you want and make it a bunch of different ways!
 I used TVP as the base, instead of rice, quinoa or another starch in order to add more protein to the dish!
 You could still add rice or your favorite starch as well, if you want some extra carbs!
 I think this is a great recipe that the whole family would love including kids and picky eaters because it’s a pretty controversy-free recipe!

 You could make this High Protein Fajita Bowl WFPB (Whole Food Plant-Based) by omitting the vegan shredded cheese on top.
 I think it would be just as good, and if you still want that cheesy flavor, you could just sprinkle on some extra Nooch!